manavnats/manavnats/README.md

 ## What I'm Working On

-- 🧠 **AI & NLP Applications** — Researching and prototyping systems that process, understand, and generate language in meaningful ways.
+-  **AI & NLP Applications** — Researching and prototyping systems that process, understand, and generate language in meaningful ways.
 From information extraction to intelligent assistants, I'm interested in the full stack of making language models useful.
-- 📈 **Finance + Tech** — Exploring how ML and NLP techniques can surface signal in financial data — earnings calls, market sentiment, SEC filings, and beyond.
+-  **Finance + Tech** — Exploring how ML and NLP techniques can surface signal in financial data — market sentiment, stock behaviour prediction, and beyond.
-- 🏟️ **Sports Analytics** — Building at the intersection of performance data and machine intelligence.
-Sports generate enormous amounts of structured and unstructured data; I love finding what's hidden in it.
-- 🛠️ **Turning Ideas Into Products** — I'm not just interested in what's technically possible.

 I want to build things that are thoughtfully designed, easy to use, and actually deployed.

 ---